DominickGriggs300/DominickGriggs300/README.md

 👋 Hi there!
-I'm [Your Name], a passionate computer science major with a focus on web development, data science, and software engineering. 🚀
+I'm Dominick Griggs, a passionate computer science major with a focus on web development, data science, and software engineering. 🚀

 🎓 Currently a junior developer, I'm on an exciting journey to master both frontend and backend technologies. 💻